Skip to content

 • y_up: list | ndarray

 Upper one standard deviation of y (+1 sigma).
-It should be the deviation value and non-negative.
+It should be the absolute deviation value (not relative) and non-negative.
 Shape is (num_examples, 1).

 • y_down: list | ndarray

 Lower one standard deviation of y (-1 sigma).
-It should be the deviation value and non-negative.
+It should be the absolute deviation value (not relative) and non-negative.
 Shape is (num_examples, 1).

 Fit configuration